offchan42/machine-learning-curriculum/README.md

 * https://github.com/maxpumperla/hyperas (deprecated) Keras + Hyperopt: A very simple wrapper for convenient hyperparameter optimization
 * https://github.com/fmfn/BayesianOptimization A Python implementation of global optimization with gaussian processes.
 * https://github.com/hyperopt/hyperopt

-### Gradient boosting trees

-Models that are used heavily in competitions because of their outstanding generalization performance.

-* https://github.com/dmlc/xgboost eXtreme Gradient Boosting, not actually AutoML but it is quite popular among Kaggle competitors
-* https://github.com/microsoft/LightGBM lightweight alternative compared to xgboost
-* https://github.com/catboost/catboost A fast, scalable, high performance Gradient Boosting on Decision Trees library, used for ranking, classification, regression and other machine learning tasks for Python, R, Java, C++.
-Supports computation on CPU and GPU.

 ### AutoML